-- 8. Enable the options Person, Vehicle or Others to have the camera react to people, vehicles, or non-people/vehicle objects.
+- 8. Enable the options Person and/or Vehicle to have the camera react to people or vehicles.
 Selecting the person/vehicle options will result in fewer false intrusion detection events and will also exclude, for example, animals.
-If none of these three options are selected, the camera will react to all types of objects. - 9.
+If neither option is selected, the camera will react to all types of objects. - 9.
 Set the detection sensitivity level.
 Drag the slider to the desired value.